-The conformity assessment procedures must demonstrate that a service is conforming to the essential requirements targeted by the specifications decided before the service is placed into the market.
+The conformity assessment procedures must demonstrate that a service conforms to the essential requirements targeted by the specifications decided before it is placed into the market.

 Conformity assessment must not be confused with market surveillance, which consists of controls after the product has been placed into the market.